jdamata/terraform-provider-sonarqube/docs/resources/sonarqube_user_token.md

 - login_name - (Required) The login name of the User for which the token should be created.
 Changing this forces a new resource to be created.
 - name - (Required) The name of the Token to create.
 Changing this forces a new resource to be created.
+- expiration_date - (Optional) The expiration date of the token being generated, in ISO 8601 format (YYYY-MM-DD).
+If not set, default to no expiration.

 ## Attributes Reference